kristinemlarson/gnssrefl/tests/use_cases/use_at01.md

 <img src=at01_default_qc.png width=600>

 Remember that the site is 12 meters above sea level and the default restricts the reflector height region to < 6 meters.
-Try again using elevation angles 5 and 13 degrees:
+Try again using a reflector height region that includes the water surface (h1 = 8 and h2 = 15) and better elevation angles 5 and 13 degrees:

 <code> quickLook at01 2020 109 -e1 5 -e2 13 -h1 8 -h2 15</code>

 <img src=at01_day109.png width=600>

+Now you see good retrievals at azimuths from 0 to about 22 degrees.
 You will also see strong retrievals in the Lomb Scargle periodograms:

 <img src=at01_lsp_109.png width=600>